chris-miles/course_notes/math112c_s24/notes1.md

 - That presents an "applied" bias, but from a pure math perspective: they show up in geometry (Ricci flow), probability (random walks), and many other areas.
 - MATH 112A and MATH 112B provide the **essential** foundation but there is a bit of a gap between this material and any applied problems.
 - My goal of this class is to give you a "survey" of everything else out there.
 By no means exhaustive!
 But meant to excite you to the possibilities of why people like PDEs.
-- (PDEs themselves are very interesting and mathematicians *do* study their behavior just for the sake of doing so.
-This leads to very intruiging and deep ideas.
+- (PDEs themselves are very interesting and mathematicians do study their behavior just for the sake of doing so.
+This leads to very intriguing and deep ideas.
 However, this will not be the emphasis of this course.)

 ###  Schematic of the Course

 - **Weeks 1 through 3** Numerical methods for PDEs:
   - Most PDEs are too complex to be solved (or even studied) using the ideas you learned in MATH 112AB.
-  - Instead, people (especially in engineering, sciences) construct *approximate* numerical solutions.
+  - Instead, people (especially in engineering, sciences) construct approximate numerical solutions.
 This is a whole can of worms of theory & intrigue but also pitfalls & headaches.
   - MATH 107 (Numerical Solns to DEs) covers this for ODEs.
 Since this hasn't been offered in a few years, I will start with a very brief overview of these ideas.
   - ~2 homework assignments (~2-3 problems each), coding in whatever language you want.
 - **Weeks 4 through 8** Applications of PDEs: